 Landlords are not charities and rarely are markets soft enough that a landlord would be willing to take a loss simply to attract tenants.
 Any upgrades or extras to the premises negotiated during the lease signing will, ultimately, be paid for by the tenant through the office lease rate.
 As a tenant, you will pay a Net or Basic rent based on the square footage of the office space you are leasing.
 Understanding how a landlord arrives at the Net or Basic rent and how this differentiates from a Tenant Improvement Allowance is crucial information you need as a tenant to ensure your interests are fairly represented during lease negotiations.

 Net or Basic Rent vs Tenant Improvement Allowances

-Essentially, enticements like free rent, tenant improvement allowances, moving allowances and real estate fees are all components of the NER calculation.
-In simplistic terms, if the landlord’s predetermined NER goal is, say, $10.00 psf, but the Net Rent is $15.00 psf and the total of all inducement, allowances and fees offered to the tenant equal $45.00 psf based on a 5 year lease term, the NER will work out to only $7.00 psf.
-The landlord, in this case, would then aim to increase the Net Rent to cover the shortfall.
+Essentially, enticements like free rent, tenant improvement allowances, moving allowances, and real estate fees are all components of the NER calculation.
+For example, if the landlord’s predetermined NER goal is $10.00 per square foot but the Net Rent is $15.00 per square foot and the total of all inducements, allowances, and fees offered to the tenant equal $45.00 per square foot based on a five (5) year lease term, the NER will work out to only $7.00 per square foot.
+In this case, the landlord would then aim to increase the Net Rent to cover the shortfall.